indigo-dc/oidc-agent/gitbook/oidc-add/options.md

 Instead of loading the account configuration with the specified shortname, it will decrypt and print this configuration.

+### `--pw-env`
+By default `oidc-gen` will prompt the user for an encryption password when it needs to encrypt or decrypt an account configuration.
+The option `--pw-env` can be used to provide the encryption password in the environment variable named `OIDC_ENCRYPTION_PW`.
+If it is set, it will take precedence.

 ### `--pw-cmd`
 The argument passed has to be a command that prints the encryption password for that account configuration to `stdout` when executed.
 E.g. such a command could